marcusbond/jax-rs-examples/simple-jaxrs/readme.txt

-This branch illustrates how to use Apache Shiro in a web environment to secure a RESTful resource.
+This branch illustrates how to have Spring manage any JAX-RS resources and how to configure Spring management of Shiro.